 Melatonin is a hormone produced in the pineal gland of your brain.
 It is responsible for telling your body when it’s time to fall asleep and when it’s time to wake up.
 Melatonin levels differ from person to person and usually depend on how much light you get per day.
 Research shows that taking melatonin supplements can help people with insomnia fall asleep faster and also stay asleep throughout the night.

 Chamomile and lavender are well-known for their calming properties and are often recommended for people looking for a little help falling asleep.
 A warming cup of tea, a soothing eye pillow, or an essential oil diffuser can all offer the relaxing benefits you’re looking for.

 An herb you might consider using is kratom.
-Kratom comes from a tree native to Southeast Asia and could offer a sense of calm, allowing you to wander off to dreamland with less worry.
-To quiet your mind, try red vein kratom for some extra relaxation so you can sleep better.
+Kratom comes from a tree native to Southeast Asia and could offer a sense of calm, allowing you to wander off to a dreamland with less worry.
+To quiet your mind, try red vein kratom for some extra relaxation so you can sleep better

 Meditation is the practice of mind and body relaxation.
 It’s a popular option for people who have trouble sleeping because it’s completely free — all it takes is a little focus.
 Meditating before bed can help calm you down, making you more likely to fall asleep.
 Consider following along with deep breathing techniques to slow down your heart rate, which lowers the levels of cortisol in your body.
 Cortisol is also known as the stress hormone, so by managing your heart rate, you are producing less stress.